Shaq goes off on Ben Simmons trade request: 'You're not that good'

 - Oops!Something went wrong.Please try again later.

-Shaq, Barkley give their takes on Simmons situation originally appeared on NBC Sports Philadelphia
+Shaq, Barkley give their takes on Simmons situation originally appeared on NBC Sports Northwest

 Shaquille O’Neal does not hold Ben Simmons in high regard.